SirNapkin1334/NTRBoot-Source/README.md

   * Birthday: 2005-06-24
   * I am a dual citizen of the United States and Germany.
   * I *hate* Unicode emojis.
-  * I've not been diagnosed, but I'm fairly certain I have ADHD and Dyslexia.

 </details>